-Both full-size C-arms and mini C-arms are integral to any imaging department’s arsenal.
-What are their differences and what are they used for?
+Full size and mini C-Arms: What are the differences and what are they used for?

 Full-size C-Arms